vladchebotarev/react-quiz-app/README.md

 # Simple React Quiz Application

-This is a simple react app that allows you to create, solve and share quiz. \
+This is a simple react app that allows you to create, solve and share quiz.
+This app was created for educational purposes to show you how to use React, React Router and Redux. \
 👉 [View Demo](https://quiz.vchebotarev.dev/).

 ## Installation and Setup Instructions